Can You Guess What Green Skin 15 Is Known For?

 But don’t worry.
 You don’t need to be 18 in SG or 21 in MY to be able to legally consume green dragon.

-This is a durian that also comes in a smaller variant that is about 1kg give or take.
+A reminder that there’s a durian that also comes in a smaller namesake that is about 1kg give or take.
 It has a much greener husk and a more circular spherical shape.
 Sellers would label them as green skin’s son (青皮仔).
 However, the taste does not do justice to it’s parent.
 So select wisely at the durian store.

 Green skin 15 harvest season

-Despite it’s pedigree flavour and taste that packs quite a punch, green skin 15 is actually not easy to find.
-It’s not as rare as the elusive D10 or D145, but you won’t find it as easily obtainable as XO either.
+Despite it’s pedigree flavour and taste that packs quite a punch, green skin 15 is actually not easy to find outside of Penang.
+It’s not as rare as the elusive D10 or damak king, but you won’t find it as easily obtainable as XO either.

 Growers tend to choose musang king and black thorn for their mass market demand with proven track records.